 f = chr(121) # f assigned the string 'y'

-The vulnerability described in ISO/IEC TR 24772-1:2019 related to conversion between semantically incompatible types is applicable to Python, which does not express this notion, such as distinguishing feet from meters.
+The vulnerability described in ISO/IEC 24772-1 related to conversion between semantically incompatible types is applicable to Python, which does not express this notion, such as distinguishing feet from meters.
 The application developer can implement such mechanisms by wrapping important types in classes and checking class types before performing conversions to avoid resulting exceptions or miscalculations.
 An alternative method is to use one of the available open-source libraries that provide the intended functionality that users can use in preference to creating their own.

 Conversions between unrelated types are not possible in Python.
 For conversions up and down a class hierarchy, see 6.44 Polymorphic variables [BKK].